 - Scholarship: Students have opportunities to undertake research and scholarship activities throughout the curriculum.
 These include core activities: e.g. understanding and interpreting evidence-based medicine and research literature, and attachment to research groups in the student selected blocks in Year 3.
 Students can also engage in research outside of the core curriculum, with support from the Medical School for summer vacation research studentships; and the opportunity to intercalate to obtain a bachelor's level degree after Year 2 or a master's level degree after Year 4.

-The PBL programme is supported by a variety of methods which include: plenary lectures, seminars, laboratory practical classes, and a wide variety of placement experiences.
+The PBL programme is supported by a variety of methods which include: plenary lectures, seminars, laboratory practical classes, and a wide variety of placement experiences in primary and secondary care.
 Placements begin in Year 1 and students learn the skills needed to get the best out of placements prior to their occurrence.
 The emphasis throughout the course is firmly on student-led and self-directed learning.
 Students are expected to demonstrate knowledge and understanding in interactive group sessions.

 Each teaching hospital has a clinical skills laboratory, allowing students to develop many clinical skills in the relative safety of simulation—for example, by examining each other, or performing practical procedures on manikins.
 Those skills are then systematically tested in OSCEs (objective structured clinical examinations).